Skip to content

 Squashing Your Python Environment

 This guide walks you through creating a Python virtual environment using uv, compressing it into a SquashFS image using makesquash, and mounting it for use.
+Based on CSCS.

 1. Create a Virtual Environment with uv